-One could conceivably drive beyond the vehicular circus at the Lena Lake Trailhead to the Putvin Trailhead a few miles beyond.
-Where the trail makes the final crossing of an abandoned logging road to head to Lake of the Angels (see Mt.
-Stone) keep heading east on the road and create your own epic trip as you cross the washout created by Boulder Creek to gain access to Bretherton's south ridge which is hidden by dense forest at this elevation.
+An alternate route could be achieved via the Putvin Trailhead.
+Where the Putvin trail makes the final crossing of an abandoned logging road to head to Lake of the Angels (see Mt.
+Stone) keep heading east on the road and create your own route as you cross the washout created by Boulder Creek to gain access to Bretherton's south ridge which is hidden by dense forest at this elevation.
+I'm unsure what would motivate someone to take this approach, but it is worth mentioning.
+The vast majority of summiters will use the Upper Lena Lake route.

 Main Wilderness Information Center (WIC) in Port Angeles in person or by phone.
 The WIC is located within the Olympic National Park Visitor Center.
 Phone: (360) 565-3100